Quantum Error Correction for Beginners: Digitization of quantum errors

 To illustrate, first expand out the density matrix (neglecting normalization),

-Note that only the first two terms in this expansion, on their own, represent physical mixtures, the last two off-diagonal terms are actually irrelevant in the context of QEC and are removed during correction.
-To illustrate we again assume that $\rho$ represents a protected qubit, where $Z_1$ and $Z_2$ are {\em physical} errors on qubits comprising the codeblock.
+Note that only the first two terms in this expansion, on their own, represent physical mixtures.
+However, the last two off-diagonal terms are removed by the process of syndrome extraction and are irrelevant in the context of QEC.
+To illustrate, we assume that $\rho$ represents a protected qubit, where $Z_1$ and $Z_2$ are {\em physical} errors on qubits comprising the code block.
 As we are only considering phase errors in this example, we will ignore $X$ correction (but the analysis automatically generalizes if the error mapping contains $X$ terms).
-A fresh ancilla block, represented by the density matrix $\rho^z_0$ is coupled to the system and the unitary $U_{QEC}$ is run, \begin{widetext}
+A fresh ancilla block, represented by the density matrix $\rho^z_0$ is coupled to the system and the unitary $U_{QEC}$ is run,

-\end{widetext} where $\ket{Z_1}$ and $\ket{Z_2}$ represent the two orthogonal syndrome states of the ancilla that are used to detect phase errors on qubits one and two respectively.
-The important part of the above expression is that when the syndrome qubits are measured we are calculating $\text{Tr}(\rho \ket{Z_1}\bra{Z_1})$ or $\text{Tr}(\rho \ket{Z_2}\bra{Z_2})$, therefore the two cross terms in the above expression are never observed.
+where $\ket{Z_1}$ and $\ket{Z_2}$ represent the two orthogonal syndrome states of the ancilla that are used to detect phase errors on qubits one and two respectively.
+The important part of the above expression is that when the syndrome qubits are measured, the state collapses to,

+The two cross terms in the above expression are never observed.
 In this mapping the only two possible states that exist after the measurement of the ancilla system are,

 Therefore, not only are the cross terms eliminated via error correction but the final density matrix again collapses to a single error perturbation of ``clean" codeword states with no correlated errors.